Volvo EX90 Review 2025: Price, specs & boot space

 As part of Volvo’s pledge to phase out the use of leather in its cars, owners have the choice of opting for either fully-sustainable wool upholstery or a new trim called Nordico, made from recycled materials such as PET bottles and bio-attributed material from sustainable forests in Sweden and Finland.
 If you didn't know, you'd think it was some expensive leather, while the choice of interior trim colour combinations also sets it apart from the competition.

-For now, at launch the Volvo EX90 is only available in twin-motor all-wheel drive guise, with two power options.
+At launch the Volvo EX90 was only available in twin-motor all-wheel drive guise, with two power options.
 The regular Twin Motor version produces 408PS and accelerates to 60mph in as little as 5.7 seconds, while the 517 PS Twin Motor Performance version is quicker still at only 4.7 seconds.
 We've only driven the Twin Motor Performance version for now, but it feels incredibly quick, easily pushing you out of a bend or onto a motorway with ease.

 The new Volvo EX90 has a huge 111kWh battery, with both launch versions providing an official range of 374 miles, while Google Maps displays real-time availability of public charging points on the centre screen.